HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 There is a simple and famous example when handling the security problem: ABE situation.
 Alice(A) wants to send some messages to Bob(B), but Eve(E) tries to steal the messages.

  For example, suppose that Alice is going to send a message "1225" to Bob to see him at Christmas.
-Alice is going to write 1225 at a paper, but she is worry that her rival Eve will steal the message.
-Therefore, Alice  send the message in a way that Bob can understand but Eve cannot.
+Alice is going to write 1225 on a paper, but she is worried that her rival Eve will steal the message.
+Therefore, Alice  sends the message in a way that Bob can understand but Eve cannot.

 The most general way is sharing the way to interpret the message with Bob.
 For example, encode 1225 as 2336 with addition 1 to each element.
-If the Bob know the encoding method, he can easily interpret the message but Eve cannot interpret it.
+If Bob knows the encoding method, he can easily interpret the message but Eve cannot interpret it.

-Like this way, the information shared by the communication party is called as Key.
+This way, the information shared by the communication party is called a Key.
 This procedure is used more or less for almost every cryptography.

- But there is a problem in this method.
-If Eve is expert on the cryptography, then she can infer the method of encoding and can interpret the message.
+ But there is a problem with this method.
+If Eve is an expert on cryptography, then she can infer the method of encoding and can interpret the message.

 ![](/assets/img/post/2021-03-13/figure1.PNG)